sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Buddhism - suffering arises from craving; the only way to be fully liberated from suffering is to be fully liberated from craving; and the only way to be liberated from craving is to train the mind to experience reality as it is.

     - Middle east
-        - Iran - Was pamperred child of US before religious revolution.
+        - Iran - Was pampered child of US before religious revolution.
         - One of the main reasons for revolution was 1973 huge drop in oil prices (due to israel war)
         - reza pahlavi was already fled Iran.
         - Khomaini was installed by religious body